kmamal/node-sdl/README.md

   * `player: <number>` The player index for the device.
   * `mapping: <string>` The axis and button mapping for this device.

-A list of all the detected controler devices.
+A list of all the detected controller devices.
 Sample output:

 ```js